folio-org/docs/content/en/docs/Settings/Settings_invoices/Settings_invoices.md

 ## Settings > Invoices > Batch groups

-Use this setting to create, edit, and delete batch groups, which are used to organize invoices, especially for export as vouchers to an external payment system.
+Use this setting to create, edit, and delete batch groups, which are used to organize invoices  for export as vouchers to an external payment system.

 ### Creating a batch group